Hildegard of Bingen: In culture

-The artwork The Dinner Party features a place setting for Hildegard.
+The artwork The Dinner Party bu Judy Chicago features a place setting for Hildegard.

-Hildegard was the subject of season 2, episode 3 of the ZDF documentary Die Deutschen, titled Hildegard von Bingen und die Macht der Frauen ("Hildegard of Bingen and the Power of Women"), it was released in 2010.
+Hildegard was the subject of season 2, episode 3 of the ZDF documentary Die Deutschen, titled Hildegard von Bingen und die Macht der Frauen ("Hildegard of Bingen and the Power of Women"), which was released in 2010.

 Hildegard was the subject of a 2012 fictionalized biographic novel Illuminations by Mary Sharatt.

 Hildegard was the subject of an episode of the Vision TV Apocalypse-themed documentary series I Prophesy in 2012.

 The off-Broadway musical In the Green, written by Grace McLean, followed Hildegard's story.

-In his book, The Man Who Mistook His Wife for a Hat, neurologist Oliver Sacks devotes a chapter to Hildegard and concludes that in his opinion her visions were migrainous.
+In his book, The Man Who Mistook His Wife for a Hat, neurologist Oliver Sacks devotes a chapter to Hildegard and concludes that, in his opinion, her visions were migrainous.

 In film, Hildegard has been portrayed by Patricia Routledge in a BBC documentary called Hildegard of Bingen (1994), by Ángela Molina in Barbarossa (2009) and by Barbara Sukowa in the film Vision, directed by Margarethe von Trotta.

 A feature documentary film, The Unruly Mystic: Saint Hildegard, was released by American director Michael M. Conti in 2014.

-Hildegard makes an appearance in The Baby-Sitters Club #101: Claudia Kishi, Middle School Drop-Out by Ann M. Martin, when Anna Stevenson dresses as Hildegard for Halloween.

-Kristin Hayter, known professionally as Lingua Ignota, was inspired by Hildegard of Bingen.
+Kristin Hayter, known professionally as "Lingua Ignota", was inspired by Hildegard of Bingen.

-In the historical novel, A Flight of Saints, five unruly novices escape across the Alps to join the convent of their heroine Hildegard of Bingen.

 The plant genus Hildegardia is named after her because of her contributions to herbal medicine.

-In space, the minor planet 898 Hildegard is named for her.
+In space, the 898 Hildegard, a minor planet, is named for her.

+The 2025 opera "HILDEGARD" by composer Sarah Kirkland Snider follows the story of Hildegard as she receives and transcribes her visions.